 These thought experiments sound, out of context, like the ridiculous playthings of philosophers who have no grip on how morality affects most people.
 But following the logic of moral arguments to their far-fetched conclusions also reveals their flaws, and McMahan takes such ideas very seriously indeed.

-It’s a mistake to assume that philosophy stays within its ivory tower.
-And though the conversation takes some wild turns, this ethical argument could potentially shape our moral understanding of eating meat, abortion, climate-change policies, procreation, and population control.
-McMahan noted that it’s a mistake to assume that philosophy stays within its ivory tower.
+Though the conversation takes some wild turns, the non-identity problem could potentially shape our moral understanding of eating meat, abortion, climate-change policies, procreation, and population control.
+McMahan said it’s a mistake to assume that philosophy stays within its ivory tower.
 In the US and UK, “you’ll see the effects of the implementation of ideas about people’s rights, property rights, particular freedoms of speech, ideas that are traceable to the works of John Locke, John Stuart Mill,” he said.
 In the past 50 years, political philosopher John Rawls’ work on what constitutes an egalitarian society changed the contemporary conception of a just democracy; utilitarian Peter Singer convinced thousands of the importance of animal rights.
 Meanwhile, The Trolley Problem—an ethical conundrum that explores the moral competition between actively doing versus allowing harm—is about to be played out on a massive scale through self-driving cars.

 And so, for someone like McMahan, the question of whether it’s okay to eat meat isn’t just an interesting thought exercise.
 Solving the non-identity problem is, quite literally, an issue of life or death.